New Balance 1400 Shoe Review

 The updated tongue is more similar to the New Balance track spikes.
 I suppose if Emma Coburn and other New Balance professionals like the tongue of a shoe, the common folks like us can too.

-Finally, something to note is that it responds well in rain.
+Finally, something to note is that the New Balance 1400 responds well in the rain.
 When a racing flat is not good in weather, it can be a shock come race day and you don’t have a good shoe.
 (Some shoes that don’t respond well to rain include the Nike Fly and Brooks Levitate).
 I’ve raced A LOT of road races in the pouring rain including Shamrock, Atlantic City, and Broad Street.
 If I didn’t have a good racing shoe that day, I now know this is always a faithful weather backup.
 In fact, one of my better photos in the shoe is in bad weather.

 View this post on Instagram